 I asked Karen, “Do you think it would be all right to go tell Lane about the play?”

-It surprised me when my father remarked, “It might be more fun than attending a
+It surprised me when my father remarked, “It might be more fun than a baseball game.”

 He pouted and asked, “What was so important that I had to leave the room?”